 Is WordPress hosting free?

 WordPress as a CMS is open-source and free to use.
 Hosting as a service, on the other hand, is not free and comes at a price.
-Normally, this price ranges anywhere from $5-$30/month.
+Normally, WordPress hosts charge anywhere from $5-$30/month.

 Can you run other CMS on WordPress hosting?